How Many Four Digit Combinations Are There

 Use Visual Aids

 Visual aids, such as diagrams and charts, can be helpful for understanding and solving combinatorial problems.
-Drawing a tree diagram, for example, can help you visualize the different possibilities and ensure that you don't miss any cases.
+Drawing a tree diagram, for example, can help you visualize the different possibilities and check that you don't miss any cases.

 Look for Patterns